jdfdoyley/python_masterclass/README.md

 ---

-### Day 3 - Python Basics
+### Day 3 - Strings

 Today I covered the following:

 - Using a Step in a Slice
 - Slicing Backwards
 - String Operators

+---

+### Day 4 - Strings

+Today I covered the following:

+- Find String Length
+- Replace text within a string
+- Split and join a string
-- String Replacement Fields
+- String case conversion
+- Check if substring contains in a string
-- String Formatting
+- String formatting
-- f-Strings
+- String interpolation

+---

+### Day 5 - Strings

+Today I covered the following:

-- Python 2 String Interpolation
+- What is Python List?
+- Create a List
+- The list()
+- Nested List
+- Access List Items by Index
+- Negative List Indexing
+- Access Nested List Items
+- Slicing a List
+- Change Item Value